JFryy/systemd-lsp/docs/timer.md

 # [Timer] Section

-The `[Timer]` section contains timer-specific settings.
-Timer units are used to schedule activation of other units at specified times or intervals.
-This is systemd's equivalent to cron jobs but with better integration with the service management system.
+The `[Timer]` section encodes information about a timer controlled and supervised by systemd, for timer-based activation.
+Timer units are used to schedule activation of other units at specified times or intervals based on monotonic or realtime timers.

+*Based on [systemd.timer(5)](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) official documentation.*

 ## Timer Types